North Korean athletes will compete at Winter Olympics

-Athletes from North Korea and South Korea will march together under one flag, Bach said, after a meeting in Lausanne, Switzerland, that included the IOC, the National Olympic Committees of both Koreas and the Pyeongchang 2018 Organizing Committee.

-North Korea will send 22 athletes who will compete in three sports and five disciplines, Bach said.
+North Korea will send 22 athletes who will compete in three sports and five disciplines, Bach said, following a meeting between delegations from the two Koreas and Olympic officials in Lausanne, Switzerland.

-Those that affect competition, such as the joint hockey team, could be more complicated than the ceremonial proposals.

-Opening Saturday's meeting at the IOC headquarters in Lausanne, Switzerland, IOC President Thomas Bach said it was a "great moment" for the Olympic movement and an opportunity to build bridges.
+Athletes from the North and South will also march together under one flag at the opening ceremony for the Games in Pyeongchang, which begin February 9, Bach said.

+"This team will enter the Olympic Stadium under the Korean unification flag.
+I'm sure that this will be a very emotional moment not only for all Koreans but also for the entire world," Bach said.

+Bach said reaching this outcome "was not an easy journey" but that he was proud of what the representatives of the two Koreas, the IOC and the Pyeongchang 2018 Organizing Committee had achieved.

+The proposals from North and South Korea had to be approved by the IOC and Pyeongchang committee before they could go ahead.

-Bach: Games 'beyond all political tensions'
+IOC leader: Games 'beyond all political tensions'

-North Korea's unexpected participation, negotiated in talks at the heavily fortified border between the two nations since the start of the year, has been hailed as a diplomatic breakthrough that could herald peace on the Korean peninsula.
+North Korea's unexpected participation, negotiated in talks at the heavily fortified border between the two nations since the start of the year, has been hailed as a diplomatic breakthrough that could herald peace on the Korean Peninsula.

 However, others fear that South Korea has fallen for a North Korean charm offensive and warned the international community not to be complacent.

-Bach said the IOC had been working to address the "special situation" of having the 2018 Winter Olympics on the Korean Peninsula for several years.
+In opening remarks earlier Saturday, Bach said the IOC had been working for several years to address the "special situation" of having the 2018 Winter Olympics on the Korean Peninsula.

 "We have always done so with our belief that the Olympic Games are beyond all political tensions," he said.
-"In Olympic sport, we are all equal, regardless of where we come from or who we are: North and South, East and West, women and men, rivals and friends."
+"In Olympic sport, we are all equal, regardless of where we come from or who we are: north and south, east and west, women and men, rivals and friends."

-Bach said he was confident that the talks could achieve a positive outcome.

-"Our meeting today shows that Olympic sport always builds bridges.
-It never erects walls," he said.
-"The Olympic Winter Games PyeongChang 2018 give everyone a real opportunity for a new beginning, to open the doors for a brighter future.
-We still have a long way to go on our journey, but today we are taking one more significant step together."

 Joint training proposed

-The IOC has previously approved the two countries jointly participating in Olympic opening and closing ceremonies, something that happened during the Sydney Summer Games in 2000.
+The IOC had previously approved the two countries jointly participating in Olympic opening and closing ceremonies, something that happened during the Sydney Summer Games in 2000.

-However, arrangements between the two Koreas that affect competition -- such as the joint hockey team -- could be trickier to resolve.

-The South Korean unification ministry announced a range of joint activities between the countries for the Games, following talks Wednesday at the demilitarized zone (DMZ).
+The South Korean Unification Ministry announced a range of joint activities between the countries for the Games following talks Wednesday at the Demilitarized Zone.

 North and South Korean skiers will train together at a resort in North Korea before the Olympics start, and performers from the two countries will also hold a joint cultural event at Mount Kumgang.

-In addition to the athletes, an art troupe, a 30-strong North Korean Taekwondo demonstration team and a press corp will travel south, South Korean Unification Ministry spokesman Chun Hae-sung told reporters in Seoul.
+In addition to the athletes, an art troupe, a 30-strong North Korean Taekwondo demonstration team and press corps will travel south, South Korean Unification Ministry spokesman Chun Hae-sung told reporters in Seoul.

 A delegation of 150 North Korean athletes and supporters will attend the Paralympics, Seoul's Unification Ministry said.